yduf/yduf.github.io/_posts/2017-12-28-cpp-fast-io.md

 ### [`endl` vs "\n"](https://en.cppreference.com/w/cpp/io/manip/endl)

-Frequent use of endl also negatively affects iostreams performance, because endl not only outputs a newline character, but also flushes the stream's buffer.
-You can simply output '\n' or "\n" instead of endl.
+Frequent use of endl also negatively affects iostreams performance, because `endl` not only outputs a newline character, but also flushes the stream's buffer.
+You can simply output `'\n'` or `"\n"` instead of `endl`.

 ### [`std::getline`](https://stackoverflow.com/a/15036951/51386)